About the Idea Competition

 Overview

-The Idea Competition is your chance to explore your solution and win money in the process.
+The new Idea and Innovation Challenge is your chance to explore your solution and win money in the process.

-The UMBC Idea Competition is designed to challenge you to think outside the box to create a solution for any problem and make it happen!
+The UMBC Idea and Innovation Challenge is designed to challenge you to think outside the box to create a solution for any problem and make it happen!
 UMBC is one of the most innovative schools in the nation, so UMBC students are the kind of innovators that can change the world.

-This year we are offering two separate tracks.
-Students can enter ideas in either the Technology and Innovation track or the Social Impact track.
+We offer three separate tracks this year.
+Students can enter ideas in the Technology & Innovation track, the Social Impact track, or the NEW Spark track.

-Submit your idea via the online entry form.
+Once you are ready, submit your idea via the online entry form.
 You can also grab your camera or smartphone and post a short YouTube video of you pitching your idea.
-The top entries will be judged by a panel of judges at the final competition held November 10, 2022, from 7-9pm in the UMBC Library Gallery.
+The top entries will be judged by a panel of outside judges at the final competition.

 How to Enter

-To enter the competition, complete the UMBC Idea Competition Entry Form, which asks you to (i) describe a problem or opportunity, and (ii) describe your idea for addressing it.
+To enter the competition, complete the UMBC Idea and Innovation Challenge Entry Form, which asks you to (i) describe a problem or opportunity, and (ii) describe your idea for addressing it.

 Submission forms will be limited to one page, so you will need to articulate the problem you have identified and your idea succinctly.